Sensory and dementia gardens

 How to create a sensory garden

-There is no simple template for a sensory garden; you’ll need to think about who the main users will be on site, plus any additional uses – from partnerships with schools and care homes to public access.
+There is no simple template for a sensory or dementia garden; you’ll need to think about who the main on-site users, plus any additional uses – from partnerships with schools and care homes to public access.
 Walkways should allow people to access each of the sensory aspects of the garden, while helping them find seating areas and exits; the tendency of these gardens to be used by people with Alzheimer’s, dementia, and special educational needs means that although they aim to stimulate the senses, they also need to reduce the risk of confusion and disorientation.

 Keep seasons in mind, so that the garden can be used throughout the year.
 Lavender and honeysuckle are often used to fill gardens with scent, as well as much-needed pollinators, but perennial herbs such as mint and rosemary can work well outside of summer, too, and encourage patients to touch and taste the leaves when appropriate.